 As of October 2019, all vaccinations administered in the State of Maryland are required to be reported to Maryland's Immunization Information System, ImmuNet, regardless of patient opt-out status in ImmuNet (see more info about patient opt-out here).

 Note: per §18–109(d)(6)(II), this does not apply to vaccine providers who administers a vaccine in a nursing facility, an assisted living program, a continuing care retirement community, or a medical day care program.

 Reporting COVID-19 Vaccinations

-All administered doses of COVID-19 vaccines must be reported to ImmuNet within 24 hours per the CDC Provider Agreement and the Governor's Executive Order 21-01-05-01.
+All administered doses of COVID-19 vaccines must be reported to ImmuNet per the CDC Provider Agreement and within 24 hours per the Governor's Executive Order 21-01-05-01.
 To meet this requirement, the most efficient options to report to ImmuNet are through Electronic Health Records (EHRs) or csv file uploads.

-Please see the list of CDC/MDH-required data elements to report for Phase 1 (here) and Phase 2 (here).
+Please see here for the list of CDC/MDH-required data elements to report to ImmuNet.

 Providers eligible to order COVID-19 vaccines through ImmuNet must report administered doses under each location’s unique Organization ID for accurate vaccine allocation and inventory reconciliation.

 To ensure you are in compliance with the State Statute §18–109(d)(6)(I)3 to Report to ImmuNet all vaccines administered, please see the section below that applies to you.